Board of Directors

 - Mike Yau

-Don Wright, MEd is the founder and Executive Director of the Victoria Male Survivors of Sexual Assault Society and the Vancouver Society for Male Survivors of Sexual Abuse, which were consolidated in 1997 to form the British Columbia Society for Male Survivors of Sexual Abuse.
+Don Wright (MEd) is the founder and former Executive Director of the Victoria Male Survivors of Sexual Assault Society and the Vancouver Society for Male Survivors of Sexual Abuse, which were consolidated in 1997 to form the British Columbia Society for Male Survivors of Sexual Abuse.

-As well as fulfilling his duties as Executive Director, Don travels throughout western Canada providing training to professionals in the sexual abuse field, and consultation to government—both Provincial and Federal—on various projects related to victims of crime and criminal justice.
+As well as fulfilling his new duties as Education Coordinator, Don travels throughout western Canada providing training to professionals in the sexual abuse field, and consultation to government—both Provincial and Federal—on various projects related to victims of crime and criminal justice.
 Mr. Wright served on the Board of Directors of the National Organization on Male Sexual Victimization for six years.

 In November 2001, the B.C.
 Human Rights Coalition awarded Mr. Wright with a human rights medal of honour for his pioneering work in this field. email@example.com